huckbit/huckbit.github.io/_posts/2016-04-26-customise-bash-prompt.md

 How to add custom icons to our bash?

-So edit your .bash_profile with your favorite editor vim, nano for example, and add the line:
+So edit your `.bash_profile` with your favorite editor vim or nano for example, and add this line:

 {% highlight ruby %}
 PS1=" "
 {% endhighlight %}

-Open Emoji & Symbol panel and drag and drop your favorite `emoji` inside quotation marks.
+Open **Emoji & Symbol** panel and drag and drop your favorite emoji inside quotation marks.

 ![drag and Drop]({{site.baseurl}}/images/posts/terminal-cust.gif)

 Depending on terminal settings, nothing may be visible after using drag & drop.
 Close and reopen you terminal and voilà:
 ![my terminal]({{site.baseurl}}/images/posts/terminal-hb.png)

+You can customise terminal bash with some others options:

 | code   | description
 |:-------|:----------------------------------------|